-Megan Jones was born in Deep River, Ontario in 1977 and took to the violin after a few lessons.
-Throughout her childhood Ms. Jones had an important connection to music whether it was playing in the Deep River Symphony Orchestra with her brother Matthew or singing in local school musicals.
-Upon graduating from high school Ms. Jones moved to Montreal where she earned a Bachelor of Music in Violin Performance from the University of McGill in the year 2000, graduating with high distinction.
-During her time at McGill she also took private vocal lessons with Winton Purdy and Ranee Lee.
+Megan Jones earned a Bachelor of Music in Violin Performance from the University of McGill in the year 2000, graduating with high distinction.
 Ms. Jones currently plays as a substitute violin with the Kitchener Waterloo, the Windsor Symphony Orchestra, the Hamilton Philharmonic Orchestra and several other symphonies across Ontario.
-She has been an Associate Mentor for several years with the National Academy Orchestra under maestro Boris Brott, an organization she feels strongly about, and is now the orchestra manager and librarian for the Brott Music Festival.
+She has been an Associate Mentor for several years with the National Academy Orchestra under maestro Boris Brott, and is the orchestra manager and librarian for the Brott Music Festival.
 Ms. Jones began teaching at the International Music Academy in Mississauga, in 2003 and purchased the Academy from the original owner, Lois Wells-Bernard, in 2008.
 She teaches piano, violin, voice and all levels of theory at the Academy as well as maintaining the school and its 9 other teachers.
 The past few years Ms. Jones has performed several solo concertos with the Deep River Symphony Orchestra and the Timmins Symphony.
-In 2010 Ms. Jones teamed up with violinist Stephen Sitarski to perform several duo concertante with both the Kitchener Waterloo Chamber Orchestra and the Timmins Symphony Orchestra.
-This year Ms. Jones was fortunate enough to play in the opera Salome with the Canadian Opera Company.
+Ms. Jones has been fortunate enough to play in the opera Salome with the Canadian Opera Company.